westarlabs/sirius/README.md

 Sirius is a blockchain layer 2 protocol implementation, currently supported Ethereum.
 Project is under heavy development, not production ready.

+Inspiration of the name "Sirius" comes from the brightest star in the night sky.
 ## Features

 TODO